Perfa 300 Design Methodologies for Dance (3 units) *

 Perfa 398 Thesis (6 units)

 This course is the culmination of the MFA in dance.
 This course engages the student in a major piece of research developed over a period of time and encourages the student to use the knowledge and understanding gained in all the other parts of the program.
 It will provide opportunities for the student to experiment with ideas and forms that promote autonomy over the research and creative process and the presentation of the thesis project.
 The student will explore and pursue a creative project in depth, under the guidance of a project advisor.
 The final product will be presented on the LeFevre Theatre stage.
 Students in this course are responsible for all aspects of the production.
-Students must have advanced to candidacy before enrolling in the course and the thesis project proposal must have been approved by the Director of Dance and the faculty panel.

 Candidates are expected to create a full evening work that embodies the artistic voice of the individual and a written thesis/project.
 Scope of the project is to be determined by individual concert involvement, e.g., choreographers are expected to create 30 minutes of movement material; designers create work for one choreographer; producers and production managers will manage a full concert, and up to two stage managers will manage one concert.
 A Thesis project paper is to be completed by each student following the culmination of the performance.
-The paper will include research, project description, analysis of the process, and summation, minimum 30 pages.
+The paper will include research, project description, analysis of the process, and summation.
 The project and paper are intended to be a substantial and thoroughly researched piece of work.
 At the completion of the paper, the student will meet with the project advisor, faculty panel, and Director of Dance to discuss the work and receive a final grade.